yoelfme/ReposityLaravel/README.md

 Installation: `composer require yoelfme/pattern-repository`

-This package is intended for implement the repository pattern for your projects in Laravel.
+This package is intended for implementing the repository pattern for your projects in Laravel.

 ## Contact